 If you quit out to a social space, while the game will technically keep your progress, you will be dropped right at the very start of the Raid, and have to complete this first Embarkment door opening sequence again to get back to where you were.

 If you need to head back to a social space, then have at least one person remain at the room you are currently at to ensure you don't reset everyone back at the start.
 If you do, again the checkpoint does exist, you just need to the Castellum fight once more to get back there.

 Alternatively, you can unlock the underbelly of the Leviathan in order to find a connected network that can take you to each Raid room via alternate means.

 The directions there are confusing, so the following four YouTube videos can explain it better than we can.
 Remember that you need to find your way into the underbelly using levers first, and to get to each section, you need to have unlocked their checkpoints.
-So if you haven't unlocked the Pleasure Gardens objective, you cannot get there - you will simply be greeted with a locked door until you do so.
+For example, if you haven't unlocked the Pleasure Gardens objective that week, you cannot get there - you will simply be greeted with a locked door until you do so.

 Royal Pools shortcut:

 Throne and final boss shortcut:

 Thanks to the Destiny subreddit for bringing the above to our attention.

 The other benefit of this checkpoint structure that boots you back to the start is it allows you to explore the Labyrinth underbelly of the Leviathan for all kinds of secrets, making the trek there a little less troublesome if you want to open those loot chests.